Museo de la Secretaría de Hacienda y Crédito Público: Museum

 Mural "Canto a lo Heroico" by Jose Gordillo in the main stairwell.

 Portion of museum dedicated to the site of the building, displaying pre-Hispanic artifacts found here.

 The modern museum houses a collection of art from the 18th to 20th centuries, including works by Juan Correa, Diego Garcia, Rufino Tamayo, Federico Cantú, Antonio Ruiz, Adolfo Best Maugard and Raúl Anguiano.
 The central and permanent exhibit is called the "Pago en Especie y Acervo Patrimonial" (payment in kind and cultural heritage).
 It features works done by Mexicans and foreigners living in Mexico, many of whom donated the works here in lieu of paying their taxes, as part of a program initiated in 1957 as part of an initiative to stimulate artistic activity in Mexico for Mexico.
 The program's foremost promoter was artist David Alfaro Siqueiros.

 However, the idea did not really take off until the 1970s when Jaime Saldívar, Inés Amor, Gilberto Aceves Navarro repromoted Siquieros' idea, gaining backing from president Luis Echeverría Álvarez in 1975.
 The revived project has enjoyed enthusiastic support from contemporary artists such as Luis López Loza, Roberto Doniz, Luis Nishizawa, Ángela Gurría, Roger von Gunten, Francisco Corzas, Feliciano Béjar, Francisco Capdevilla, Fernando Castro Pacheco, Arnaldo Coen, José Luis Cuevas, José Chávez Morado and Arnold Belkin, among others, many of whom still make donations to the museum's collection.
 Because of this, the museum has been able to assemble exhibits of works by individuals such as Rodolfo Morales, Rafael Coronel, Manuel Felguérez and Vicente Rojo.
 The museum also hosts temporary exhibits, mostly of contemporary art.

+Our Lady of Guadalupe

+On December 12, 1531, Saint Juan Diego arrived to the Palace of the Archbishopric to deliver to Zumarraga the sign he had requested as proof of the authenticity of the apparitons of the Blessed Virgin Mary at Tepeyac.
+Juan Diego collected roses at the top of the hill and placed them in his tilma to carry.
+When he unfolded the tilma before Zummarraga, the image of Our Lady of Guadalupe was miraculosuly imprinted on it.
+The image was kept at the archbishopric until a small chapel was built on Tepeyac.

+An effort was made to recognize the religious value of the site.
+A sculpture of Juan Diego and Friar Juan de Zumárraga was commissioned and blessed by Pope Saint John Paul II and “was made with the intention of placing it somewhere in the former archbishop’s palace, or even on the street in front of it, to commemorate that it was the site of the miracle.”
+The civil authorities did not allow it and the sculpture was installed on the side of the Mexico City Metropolitan Cathedral.